benchmark-urbanism/cityseer-api/docs/src/pages/metrics/layers.md

   </div>
   <div class="desc">

- The input `node_gdf` parameter is returned with additional columns populated with the calcualted metrics.</div>
+ The input `node_gdf` parameter is returned with additional columns populated with the calcualted metrics.
+Three columns will be returned for each input landuse class and distance combination; a simple count of reachable locations, a distance weighted count of reachable locations, and the smallest distance to the nearest location.</div>
 </div>

 <div class="param-set">